 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-What are the most environmentally friendly foods, and is it possible to make a positive change by changing our diet?
+What are the most eco-friendly foods, and is it possible to make a positive change by changing our diet?

-The fact is that food production is one of the most ecologically polluting industries globally.
+The fact is that food production is one of the most ecologically polluting industries globally, and to be exact, it is responsible for one-quarter (26%) of the world’s GHGs.

 However, not all food is created equal from a sustainability standpoint; a massive amount of overall greenhouse gas emissions derive from our food system, specifically animal farming.